oskarsniks/oskarsniks.github.io/index.md

 Whilst the former section addresses projects that are mostly academic, here I elaborate on some of my recent/current projects, including some interesting questions that I may write a blog post about (see [here](https://www.oskarsniks.blogspot.com)).

-### Debtor risk assessment
+### An article/online video on the pension system in Latvia

-Debtor PD calculation can be a complex project.
-Stay tuned for more.
+If I had received a euro every time I discovered that a friend or colleague had no knowledge about their pension plan (or as in the worst case, encountered a 24-year-old with a plan for pre-retirees), I would have been able to buy myself a nice bicycle.
+This is meant to address that issue.
+TBA Aug 2023.

 ### Forecasting Latvia's economic performance

 This idea aims to connect to World Bank and Eurostat database API to create a model that without any manual work updates data to calculate GDP forecasts.
+TBA unknown.